Week by week guide

 There’s no dress rehearsal for actual labour, so it can all seem a bit daunting and uncertain until it finally arrives.
 And then it’s all systems go.
 Here’s something to read to help prepare you for the big event.

-Pregnancy nutrition at 37 weeks
+What to eat at 37 weeks pregnant?

 As your body prepares for delivery, it’s important to maintain a healthy pregnancy diet.
 Baby will probably gain a bit of weight, so they still require a diet rich in proteins, vitamins and minerals.
 Keep eating those vegetables, and snack on fruits bursting with vitamin C. This helps your body absorb iron from food and supports your immune system.
-It also keeps your placenta work properly.
+It also keeps your placenta working properly.

 Calcium is important now and right through to breastfeeding.
 It helps baby’s bones develop nicely.
 You can get your daily requirement of calcium through your food, but if you’re struggling to do that talk to your GP or midwife.